holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 Such test suite is readable not only to your fellow engineers, but also to non—technical people (Product Owners for example).

-Now that you know this, the very next time you will want to create a test where you check, for instance, that some API `should be called with right payload`—think about the end user (your team mates or yourself in 6 months), how much value does such test description bring?
-Is it answering _the how_ behind the process this code goes through or not?
+Now that you know this, the very next time you will want to create a test, think about the end users (your team mates or yourself in 6 months).
+Ask yourself: is it answering _the how_ behind the process this code goes through or not?

 ## The 'why'